-Such psychosis, the ability to talk with the elements, to be them, speaks to a broader trajectory of feminine writing that we can trace from Charlotte Smith’s Elegiac Sonnets, where the lunatic in sonnet LXX “lies / Murmuring responses to the dashing surf” (8) through Shelley’s “Witch of Atlas,” whose mother, in her own alien jouissance, “was changed into a vapour / And then into a cloud,” and finally into a star (65-66).
-These works neither naturalize women’s coincidental intimacy with nature nor reveal a hole that is women’s relation with nature, which the psychotic world of delusional fantasy will come to fulfill (Lacan, Seminar III 45).
-From a Lacanian perspective, we might say that the Wollstonecraftian subject recognizes herself as not a symptom of man, or a compensatory, sentimental other, but rather as no subject at all, a lack that nature attempts to recover.
+Such psychosis, the ability to talk with the elements, to be them, speaks to a broader trajectory of feminine writing that we can trace from Charlotte Smith’s Elegiac Sonnets, where the lunatic in sonnet LXX “lies / Murmuring responses to the dashing surf” (8), through Shelley’s Witch of Atlas, whose mother, in her own alien jouissance, “was changed into a vapour / And then into a cloud,” and finally into a star (65–66).
+These works neither naturalize women’s coincidental intimacy with nature nor reveal the hole that is women’s relation with nature, which the psychotic world of delusional fantasy will come to fulfill (Lacan, Seminar III 45).
+From a Lacanian perspective, we might say that the Wollstonecraftian subject recognizes herself as not a symptom of man, or a compensatory, sentimental other but rather as no subject at all, a lack that nature attempts to recover.
 In order to swerve from mistakes like Maria’s with Darnford (and Wollstonecraft’s catastrophic disaster with Imlay), the speaker of the Letters turns from any realization of her sex as a subject pregnant with the desire to recognize a father and procreate.
-Combatting the inhumanity of the always already binaristic imaginary, she becomes partially nonhuman, or something other than human altogether.
+Combatting the inhumanity of the always already binaristic Imaginary, she becomes partially nonhuman or something other than human altogether.
 Her entanglement with nature speaks to another ontology entirely—the ability to shift her shape and being from one always in relation to the phallus, always liable to or resisting its penetrating ways, to something vaporous and labile, already intermingled with a being alien to sexed desire or gendered lacking.

 Such an inkling of the dynamically material nonhuman is already present in Irigaray and Cixous.
-In Speculum, Irigaray is, perhaps hyperbolically skeptical of women’s ability to evince a psychosis that would produce a symbolic outside the paternalistic order.
+In Speculum, Irigaray is, perhaps hyperbolically, skeptical of women’s ability to evince a psychosis that would produce a Symbolic outside the paternalistic order.
 Hysteria, she says, women’s cough and catarrh, her bodily symptoms of repression of herself as a symptom, is all women have left.
-However unable women supposedly are to arouse their signifiers and get it up to enunciate the symbolic, Irigarary eventually masturbates her way out of the imaginary using a fluid materiality where women lack sexual self-identification and really lack everything but the slip and slide of their being.
+However unable women supposedly are to arouse their signifiers and get it up to enunciate the Symbolic, Irigarary eventually masturbates her way out of the Imaginary using a fluid materiality where women lack sexual self-identification and really lack everything but the slip and slide of their being.
 In the chapter on “Volume-Fluidity,” she writes: “Lips of the same form—but of a form that is never simply defined—ripple outwards as they touch and send one another on a course that is never fixed into a single configuration.
-This will already have taken place without the consent or assent of any object, or subject.
-This is an other topo-(logy) of jouissance” (Speculum 230).
-Not only is the woman not one, due to her two lips constantly touching themselves, not only does she break the double-specularization of woman and mother, not only does she never close up into a volume (233, 239), but she excretes and flows into multiple forms of matter.
-“Blood, but also milk, sperm, lymph, saliva, spit, tears, humors, gas, waves, airs, fire . . . light” (237).
+This will already have taken place without the consent or assent of any object or subject.
+This is an other topo-(logy) of jouissance” (230).
+Not only is the woman not one, due to her two lips constantly touching themselves, not only does she break the double-specularization of woman and mother, not only does she never close up into a volume but she excretes and flows into multiple forms of matter (233, 239): “Blood, but also milk, sperm, lymph, saliva, spit, tears, humors, gas, waves, airs, fire . . . light” (237).
 This excrescence not only overwhelms a woman’s sexual identity as a reproductive vessel, not only threatens to deform the man with his tumescent phallus, not only undoes subject boundaries, it surely remits a dynamic flow of matter.
 Rather than a Medusan castration into stone that can never kiss or reach jouissance, Irigaray’s airs, like Wollstonecraft’s, anticipate a posthuman new materiality that flows, differentially, through many kinds of matter.